 Calculating your requirements involves more than just a quick guess.
 You’ll need to look at your total power consumption, account for initial power surges from large equipment, and understand your building’s specific electrical setup.
 While some methods can give you a quick estimate, a detailed calculation ensures you make the right investment.
 We’ll walk through the key steps to help you determine the right size for your commercial generator installation and keep your business running smoothly, no matter what.

-Follow Step-by-Step Sizing Formulas
+Your Step-by-Step Sizing Formula

 The most accurate way to size your generator is to calculate your exact power needs.
 This starts with making a list of every piece of equipment you want to power during an outage.
 For each item, you’ll need to find its running wattage and starting wattage.